adrobinoga/zk-protocol/protocol.md

 The checksum should give you `6a29`.

 #### Session ID ####

 The session identifier it is a unique number assigned for every new connection, the machine returns the assigned session id after a connection request.

+The session id seems to be just a seconds counter, but the easiest way to get this number is just to extract the number from the device's connect reply.

+Also it is worth to note that performing a connection after another connection doesn't change the session id, that means that the session is closed only after closing the connection.

 #### Reply Number ####

-After a successful connection the counter starts from zero counting the number of replies, a command sent to the machine carries this reply counter and this number is the same for a valid reply from the machine.
+After a successful socket connection the counter starts from zero counting the number of replies, a command sent to the machine carries this reply counter and this number is the same for a valid reply from the machine.
 After receiving a reply from the machine, the counter becomes incremented and this new value is sent in the next request.

 The reply number should evolve like this:

-	> 0000
+	> command sent with reply number: 0000
-		> 0000
+		> reply received with reply numer: 0000
-	> 0001
+	> command sent with reply number: 0001
-		> 0001
+		> reply received with reply numer: 0001
-	> 0002
+	> command sent with reply number: 0002
-		> 0002
+		> reply received with reply numer: 0002

 #### Data ####

 The contents of this field depend on the procedure.
 See Specific Operations sections.

-### Realtime Packet Payload###
+### Realtime Packet Payload ###

 For realtime packets the payload differs a little from a regular packet: